python/cpython/Doc/tutorial/stdlib.rst

 sophisticated and robust capabilities of its larger packages.
 For example:

 * The :mod:`xmlrpc.client` and :mod:`xmlrpc.server` modules make implementing
   remote procedure calls into an almost trivial task.
-Despite the modules names, no direct knowledge or handling of XML is needed.
+Despite the modules' names, no direct knowledge or handling of XML is needed.

 * The :mod:`email` package is a library for managing email messages, including